wfbradley/snpko/README.md

 ```

 By default, we run 100 independent knockoffs for each experiment, and measure the percentage of knockoff trials in which a particular SNP shows up, for each label that we are predicting.
 (For example, we might find that `rs12345` is a significant predictor for `symptom4` in 37 of the .)

+### P-values for the Selection Frequency

+ Running "master_snpko.py" will run a series of knockoff trials aimed to
+ generate lists of SNPs with a target FDR.
+For a particular SNP and FDR
+ threshold, then, we might discover that it appears in, say, 85% of all
+ knock-off runs.
+Let's call this fraction the *selection frequency*, and denote it by *Q*.

+ So, should we consider a selection frequency of 85% to be significant?

+ To address this question, we do the following.
+     We examine the experimental data to determine
+         The SNPs of interest,
+         The number of people in the trials (say, X subjects), and
+         The labels for those people
+     We pull background data from ENSEMBL, with SNPs from Y>>X people.
+     for trial=1, ..., T=100:
+         Randomly partition ENSEMBLE into X subjects vs Y-X subjects.
+         Replace the experimental SNPs with the SNPs from the X
+             ENSEMBL subjects
+         Restrict ENSEMBL data to the Y-X subjects.
+         Proceed as usual with SNPKO.
+         For each label (e.g., "Imaging: Fistula"), each SNP shows up
+             in some fraction of the FDR lists.
+Record the maximum,
+             across all SNPS, of Q.  I.e., for a given label,
+                 max_{SNP} Q_{SNP, label}

+ Once all T=100 trials are done, we now have a distribution for the maximum
+ Q value for the null hypothesis (that there is no correlation between the
+ SNPs and the binary output).
+So, for example, if we're interested in a
+ p=0.05 significance level, we consider all <SNP,label> pairs that are
+ greater than or equal to the 95th largest Q.

 ### Regression Tests